anogowski/pytest-loop/README.rst

 ------------

 You will need the following prerequisites in order to use pytest-loop:
-- Python 3.6+ or PyPy
+- Python 3.7+ or PyPy
 - pytest 6 or newer

-Only tested with Pytest version 6.2.5 and 7.0.1.

 Installation
 ------------